wxybabymichael/simple_order/README.md

 Register or log in.

-Go to the "上传数据" page to upload your Excel file.
+Go to the "upload" page to upload your Excel file.

 The main page will display the processed data from the database.